Guides

 Molly Fish Care Guide: Freshwater and Brackish Setup Tips

-Mollies (Poecilia sphenops, P. latipinna, and related species) are among the most popular livebearers in the hobby, and for good reason.
-They come in a wide variety of colors and fin types — black mollies, dalmatian mollies, sailfin mollies, balloon mollies — and they breed readily in captivity.
+Mollies (Poecilia sphenops, P. latipinna, P. velifera, and related species) are among the most popular livebearers in the hobby.
+They come in dozens of color variants — black mollies, dalmatian mollies, sailfin mollies, lyretail mollies, balloon mollies — and they breed readily in captivity.
+A single female can produce 20-100 fry every 60-70 days.

 Water Parameters